yueyang2000/minidecaf/README.md

 # MiniDecaf

-A simple RISC-V 64 comiler.
+A simple RISC-V 64 compiler.